apache/druid/docs/querying/lookups-cached-global.md

   ~ under the License.
   -->

-Globally cached lookups all draw from the same cache pool, allowing each Druid process to have a fixed cache pool that can be used by cached lookups.
+Globally cached lookups all draw from the same cache pool, allowing each Druid service to have a fixed cache pool that can be used by cached lookups.

 To use this Apache Druid extension, [include](../configuration/extensions.md#loading-extensions) `druid-lookups-cached-global` in the extensions load list.